The Minimum Regularized Covariance Determinant estimator: Simulation study

 \section{Simulation study}

 We now investigate the empirical performance of the MRCD.
-In this section and the next we will use an equicorrelated target matrix as in (\ref{equicor}).
-We estimate the equicorrelation parameter $c$ as the average of all pairwise correlation estimates obtained using Kendall's tau, the robustness of which was studied in \citep{croux2010influence}.
-To guarantee positive definiteness, we impose that $c$ is at least 0.1 above $-1/(p-1)$.
-We compare the MRCD estimator to the OGK estimator of \citet{maronna2002robust}, which can also robustly estimate location and scatter in high dimensions but by itself does not guarantee the scatter matrix is well-conditioned.
-The OGK estimator is described in Appendix B.
+We compare the MRCD estimator to the OGK estimator of \citet{maronna2002robust}, which can also robustly estimate location and scatter in high dimensions but by itself does not guarantee that the scatter matrix is well-conditioned.
+The OGK estimator, as described in Appendix B, does not result from optimizing an explicit objective function like the M(R)CD approach.
+Nevertheless it often works well in practice. { Furthermore, we also compare the MRCD estimator with the RMCD estimator of \citet{croux2012}.
+We adapted their algorithm to use deterministic instead of random subsets to improve the computation speed.
+The algorithm that we implemented is described in Appendix C.}

-\paragraph{Data generation setup.} In the simulation experiment we generated $M=500$ contaminated samples of size $n$ from a $p$-variate normal distribution, with $n \times p$ taken as either $800\times 100$, $400 \times 200,$ $200\times 400$ and $100\times 800$.
-In the first setting we generated data with mean zero and all variances equal to one (this is without loss of generality, given the equivariance properties of the estimators being considered).
-The correlation matrices were generated randomly following \citet{agostinelli2015robust}, henceforth ALYZ, to ensure that the performance is not tied to a particular choice of correlation matrix.
-The randomization was restricted to correlation matrices with condition number equal to 100.

-Our second setup is the three-factor model used by \citet{FFL:08}.
-Under this model $\xb_i$ is generated as $\xb_i = \mathbf{b}\, \mathbf{f}_i + \boldsymbol{\varepsilon}_i$ where the 3-dimensional random vectors $\mathbf{f}_i$ are normal random variables and the $p\times 3$ factor loadings $\mathbf{b}$ are drawn from a multivariate normal distribution.
-The mean and covariance of each of the component distributions match those in \citet[Table 1]{FFL:08}.
-The $p$-dimensional independent error terms are also normal random variables, with zero means and standard deviations generated from a gamma distribution that is bounded from below by a threshold value.